Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that the keys of the first two preludes were not actually given in the review, and that she has copied them from similar programs in Boston, Pittsburgh and Chicago.
+Notes: Satina noted that the keys of the first two preludes were not actually given in a review she had been sent, and that she had copied them from similar programs in Boston, Pittsburgh and Chicago.
+Her intuition was correct, as a copy of the program in the Carnegie Hall archive documents the keys of the preludes.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 26 1909